 No reliable parcel-level source of land use information for GTHA covering the full period from 1986 to 2017 could be found.

 At the same time, since each Teranet transaction has a timestamp (date) and location information, Teranet data can be joined to a variety of other geocoded urban data sources, such as Census demographics, Transportation Tomorrow Survey (TTS) and parcel-level land use information.
-As will be discussed in section 3, joining these data sources together required special consideration, as they use different spatial units and are available at different temporal spans.
+As is discussed in section 3, joining these data sources together required special consideration, as they use different spatial units and are available at different temporal spans.

 2.2 Select variables from the Census of Canada